 Please read and subscribe to continue to receive similar shares, typically only once a month.

 I believe change and transformation are some of the few certainties in life.
 Nothing is stagnant.
 Over the years I have investigated works that were based on continual, moving installations of parts.
 One large example was the work created at Threewalls, Chicago in 2012 over the course of a month living in the gallery.
-I documented my own daily compositional play with found materials and accumulated studio debris I had brought with me, with the blank gallery as my canvas and used the hard copy photographs from that time in an end sculpture.
-The focus was on the changing installation yet, I still wanted to make a tangible, end artifact.
-In that particular installation piece, I cast cement bricks with the photographs I had taken of all of the daily changes.
-I no longer have those bricks because they became too heavy to continue to store and move around with me as I went through life, changing studios and storage units, and moving a lot.
-I still think that work years ago encompasses a lot of what I have been making for years with an interest in play, compositional choices, using materials available to me by circumstance, time, and a daily practice of making with the object being an artifact holding gesture, change, and associations with materials.
+I documented my own daily compositional play on the walls and floor with circumstantial found materials and accumulated studio debris and used the hard copy photographs from the time in an end sculpture of cast cement bricks.
+The focus was on the changing installation yet, I still wanted to make a tangible, end artifact, holding the energy of that experience.
+In that particular piece, I cast cement bricks with the photographs I had taken of all of the daily changes.
+I no longer have those bricks because they became too heavy to continue to store and move around with me as I went through life, changing studios, storage units, and moving homes a lot.
+I still think that work years ago encompasses a lot of what I have been making for the past 17 years with an interest in play, compositional choices, using materials available to me by circumstance, time, and sustaining a rigorous daily practice of making with the object (painting, sculpture, hybrid, whatever it is) being an artifact holding gesture, change, and histories of materials.

-I am planning to remove myself from being active on Instagram in 2026 and move towards a simple, once a month newsletter, sharing pictures of works in process, studio views, final works, upcoming shows etc. If you do not already receive this newsletter please sign up above.
-I am not deleting the Instagram page but using it more as a landing page to find my website etc. Thank you for continuing to follow along, just in a different format.
-Happy to communicate by cell, email, responses to the newsletter etc.
+SOCIALS: I am planning to not be posting on Instagram in 2026 and move towards a simple, once a month newsletter, sharing pictures of works in process, studio views, final works, upcoming shows and my written thoughts about my work.
+If you do not already receive this newsletter please sign up.
+I am not deleting the Instagram page but will be using it more as a landing page to find my website, links and still connect with new followers.
+I’m happy to communicate by cell, email, responses to the newsletter, and still DMs in Instagram too.
+Thanks.